zsparal/api-documentation/source/reference/v1/payments-api/create-payment.rst

    :widths: auto

    * - | ``billingEmail``

-       | string
+       .. type:: string
+          :required: false

-     - Optional – The email address of the customer.
+     - The email address of the customer.
 This is used when handling invalid transactions (wrong amount transferred, transfer of expired or canceled payments, et cetera).

 Credit card